 Glastonbury Festival is something of a British institution.
 Whether you’ve ever been there yourself or just watched agog on TV as welly-wearing festivalgoers tromp through mud and rain to see their favourite bands, it’s become a milestone in the British summer calendar.

-This June’s festival is a special one, as we celebrate getting our wellies back on after cancelled events due to Covid.
-We can hardly believe its over 50 years since the first Glastonbury when Somerset farmer Michael Eavis invited 1,500 locals to have a pop festival on his farm for £1 a ticket – including a carton of his cow’s milk!
+We can hardly believe its been 54 years since the first Glastonbury when Somerset farmer Michael Eavis invited 1,500 locals to have a pop festival on his farm for £1 a ticket – including a carton of his cow’s milk!
 But like many events, this year’s Glastonbury Festival has been cancelled because of coronavirus.
 Since the party is well and truly back on we wanted to pay our own tribute to the iconic festival with a whistle-stop tour through its incredible history.

 When was the first Glastonbury festival?